Boniface-devote/EcoGuardians-BSE25-32/README.md

 Run the EXE and follow the installer prompts to install to C:\Program Files\EcoGuardians or a custom directory.
 Launch the game via the desktop shortcut or Start menu.

+You can download both the Android APK and Windows EXE files from this link: https://drive.google.com/drive/folders/1KeAUFDqemQMI7-PsU_tK4vQFAtARZHD_?usp=sharing

 **Usage**
 **Getting Started**